Jelweliluvanda/Queue-Management-System/README.md

 ## Versioning

-This is the first version of QAS with java
+This is the first version of CQMS with java

 ## Authors